UCREL/HEC/install_packages/README.md

 In this example we show how to create a custom Python environment whereby it will have the following:

 1. Python version 3.8
-2. [PyTorch](https://pytorch.org/) version 1.6 for GPU running CUDA tool kit version 10.2
+2. [PyTorch](https://pytorch.org/) latest version for GPU running CUDA tool kit version 10.2
 3. [Joey NMT](https://github.com/joeynmt/joeynmt) version 1.0

 The YAML environment file ([./example/environment.yaml](./example/environment.yaml)) can seen below: